jshea2/Art-Net-for-LIFX-LAN/README.md

 - and a special thanks to Lightsteed for beta testing

 ## Notes:

+### This Application for the LAN API.
+For the HTTP API check out [Art-Net for LIFX-HTTP](https://github.com/jshea2/Art-Net-for-LIFX-HTTP)

 - Other features not available, but currently in the works:
    - Deleting "Patched" Bulbs